Zelmoghazy/esp32-ethernet-lan8720/README.md

     * But the `GPIO0` pin have an important role in selecting the Bootloader Mode as the esp32 will enter the serial bootloader (programming mode) when `GPIO0` is held low on reset, otherwise it will run the program in flash.

 * The famous workaround for this issue is to disable the reference clk in hardware by default and then re-enable it at the driver installation stage.
-    * This can be done using the `Enable` pin of the oscillator, you can connect it to the `NC` (not connected) pin of the LAN8720 and use an extra pin (power pin) in the ESP32 to re-enable the oscillator while installing the driver
+    * This can be done using the `Enable` pin of the oscillator, you can solder it to the `NC` (not connected) pin of the LAN8720 and connect it to an extra pin (power pin) in the ESP32 to disable the oscillator at reset and then re-enable it while installing the driver

-* Sautter made an excellent demonstration here to this workaround :
+* **Sautter made an excellent demonstration here to this workaround** :
     - [Sautter LAN8720](https://sautter.com/blog/ethernet-on-esp32-using-lan8720/)

-* **This workaround is problematic for me for two reasons :**
+### This workaround is problematic for me for two reasons :

-1- I am using the dev-kit-v1 board which has no `GPIO0` and I didnt really want to solder my chip
+1- I am using the dev-kit-v1 board which has no `GPIO0` and I didnt really want to solder my chip but its possible if you want to.

 ![alt text](./Images/image-8.png)